willklein/design-system-success/slides.md

 what did this do for adoption?

-well, while I was tracking demo attendance and Slack statistics to track our community, my friend Alan was measuring component usage and library version this month by month.
+well, while I was tracking demo attendance and Slack statistics to track our community,(edit - consider showing a trend of community and a ? for usage) my friend Alan was measuring component usage and library version (edit) month by month.

-Not only did we see our adoption grow and accelerate, but Alan led the effort to reach out to product teams directly, to make sure they knew how we could help them ship faster using the design system, and also find out why some were years behind on their library version.
+Not only did we see our adoption grow and accelerate, but Alan led the effort to reach out to product teams directly, to make sure they knew how we could help them ship faster using the design system, and also find out why some projects were years behind on their library version.
 -->
 ---